GRID V8: AI Guidance for College and Career Decisions

 - institutional honesty

-Stage 5: School Diagnostics
+Stage 8: School Diagnostics

-- What does this school strengthen?
+- What does this school make students do that AI cannot do for them?

-Stage 6: Direction and Experiments
+Stage 9: Direction and Experiments

 Help the user identify:

-- fragile directions
+- fragile paths

 - real experiments to run